MoFayaz/MoFayaz/README.md

 #### Talking about my personal stuff:

 - 💻 The Technologies I'm interested for Frontend: ReactJS, VueJS & NextJS (Framework of ReactJS).
 Backend: NodeJS
-- 📐 Graphic design is another interesting thing I do.
+- 📐 Graphic design is interesting thing I do.
 - ₿ Blockchain Technology is in my to-learn list.
-- 🎵Other than the technology, I love music production

 ### Languages & Tools